j2-misc/AvernusWiki/content/3 - Session Notes/Session 12, 25 September 2024 - Forgotten Son.md

 "I'm not a woman with a lot of faith, but I've got faith in you four."
 ## Westward
-The party headed toward the [[Lake of Slime]]. [[Ilsa-Vyx]] provided the [[Infernal War Machine|fuel]] and they eventually made it to a stretch of [[The Styx|The River Styx]].
+The party headed toward the [[Lake of Slime]]. [[Ilsa-Vyx]] provided the [[Infernal War Machine|fuel]] and they eventually made it to a stretch of [[The River Styx|The River Styx]].
 It didn't move in quite the way one would expect.
 The party contemplated how to get across a shallow bit of The Styx, but Kiarin convinced Mekhi to let her drive them the long, safe way around at the cost of her donating the fuel for their vessel.

 Along the way Ilsa-vyx spotted a [[Devils|Devil]] waving them down.